X

 7 Principles, 7 Filmmakers, 7 Films: Short Films in Honor of the 60th Anniversary of the Nguzo Saba

-The Department of Cultural Affairs is proud to announce the screenings of the 2025 commission winner short films, 7 Principles, 7 Filmmakers, 7 Films: Short Films in Honor of the 60th Anniversary of the Nguzo Saba.
+The City of Los Angeles Department of Cultural Affairs (DCA) is proud to announce the screenings of the 2025 commission winning short films, 7 Principles, 7 Filmmakers, 7 Films: Short Films in Honor of the 60th Anniversary of the Nguzo Saba.
 Created by Dr. Maulana Karenga, The Nguzo Saba are The Seven Principles on which the Pan African holiday of Kwanzaa, which he also created, stands.
-Each film will be screened and followed by discussion with the filmmakers.
+Each film will be screened virtually via Zoom followed by discussion with the filmmakers.
+Please find Zoom meeting link below.

-Commissioned by the City of Los Angeles Department of Cultural Affairs' Leimert Park Cultural Hub, the seven awardees and the Nguzo Saba principle their films represent are-
+Commissioned by the City of Los Angeles Department of Cultural Affairs' Leimert Park Cultural Hub, the seven awardees and the Nguzo Saba principle their films represent are--

 Nathan J. Lee: